riker-rs/website/docs/messaging.md

 # Multi-type Messaging

-In real world applications, actors will typically receive different message types and execute different behaviours based on the type received.
+In real world applications, actors will typically receive different message types and execute different behaviors based on the type received.

 So far you've seen a simple example where an actor's message type is defined in the `Actor::Msg` associated type.
 More specifically, this defines an actor's mailbox type.
 To allow an actor to receive multiple message types, Riker provides a `Receive<T>` trait and the `#[actor]` attribute.